 While standard input, standard output, and standard error are fundamental, it's worth briefly mentioning pseudo-terminals (PTYs).
 PTYs are virtual terminal devices that allow you to simulate a terminal session.
 They are used in applications like SSH, terminal emulators, and screen sharing programs.

 PTYs provide a more complete terminal environment than just standard input and standard output.
-They handle things like terminal control codes, window resizing, and signal handling.
+Think about it: they handle things like terminal control codes, window resizing, and signal handling.
 Understanding PTYs is important for developing more advanced terminal-based applications.

 Conclusion